DreamKex/peertube-plugin-hardware-transcode-vaapi/README.md

 # Hardware h264 encoding using vaapi

+### Original Project Description
-This plugin tries to enable hardware accelerated transcoding profiles using vaapi on linux.
-It should be considered experimental and tinkering will certainly be necessary to make this plugin work on your hardware.
+This plugin is designed to enable hardware-accelerated transcoding profiles using VAAPI (Video Acceleration API) on Linux systems.
+It's important to note that this is an experimental test project , and significant tinkering will likely be necessary to get it working properly with your specific hardware configuration.

+### Enhanced Features
+Building upon the original foundation, this modified version now includes:

+1. RC Mode Support : Added support for Rate Control modes, allowing more flexibility in managing video quality and file size during transcoding.
+2. Lossless Original Video Conversion : Implemented a feature that enables lossless conversion of the original video files, preserving the highest possible quality while still benefiting from hardware acceleration when applicable.

 For more information on vaapi and hardware acceleration: